 If you are an adventurous traveler looking for immersion, sun, and friendship, you must visit the southern coastal village of Hopkins.
 It is blessed with a near five-mile-long stretch of sand, facing the Caribbean Sea plus a rich Garifuna culture.

 - Maya Center Village: This cultural hub is only 30 minutes away and offers two truly unique tours.
 Visit the Cockscomb Basin Wildlife Sanctuary and Jaguar Preserve.
-You will get there through a hiking trail in the jungle, teeming with birds, tropical wildlife, medicine trails so you can get a glimpse of herbs and plants used to relieve ailments.
-You may not see a jaguar, but you’ll see its paw prints.
-There also coatis, monkeys, jaguarundi, and many other species.
+You will get there through a hiking trail in the jungle, teeming with birds, tropical wildlife, medicine trails so you can get a glimpse of herbs, and plants used to relieve ailments.
+It is not certain that you will see a jaguar, but you’ll see its paw prints.
+There are also coatis, monkeys, jaguarundi, and many other species.
 At the end, you can refresh yourself under a cooling waterfall.

 - The Mayflower Bocawina National Park: Another protected area, this one is not as strenuous as the Cockscomb.
 Here you can enjoy nature trails and amazing birdwatching.
 It is only 20 minutes away from Hopkins.
 There are three waterfalls for rappelling plus the longest zip-line course in Central America.

 Come to where you can enjoy excitement and adventure, knowing that you can go back ‘home’ to Hopkins at the end of the day and be relaxed and comfortable.